craigsimons/ndt-sonar/README.md

 Full developer-level documentation can be found in the [documentation/Sonar](documentation/Sonar) directory.

+## Reporting

+A simple reporting PHP script is included (*/sonar/server/report.php*) that pushes test results to the local syslog server (or Event log for Windows).
+The data is supplied via a client-side AJAX call after the test is complete.
+This Ajax call is enabled by default, but can be turned of by changing the **reportResults** variable to *false* in the */sonar/app/config.js* file.

 ## Authors
 * NDT Server support for websockets and original Node.js client was written by [Peter Boothe](mailto:pboothe@google.com).
 * Further development of a full web client was done by [Aaron Brown](mailto:aaronmatthewbrown@gmail.com).